Each offers a wealth of opportunities for individual instruction, collaborative music-making, public performance, and personal growth.

 Coaching with a primary emphasis on interpretive and stylistic mastery of the extensive literature for solo piano as well as concerto repertoire and chamber music with piano.
 Plus:

-Video Upload Pre-Screening Round Audition followed by an Invitation-Only Live Audition Round
+Video Upload Pre-Screening Round Audition followed by an OPTIONAL Invitation-Only Live Audition Round

 Video Upload Pre-Screening Round (all Solo Piano applicants)